nickcdryan/Minimal-SoTA-LLM/README.md

 ## Description
 This project provides an extremely minimal, legible, and easy-to-modify "state of the art" (March, 2024) decoder language model.

+(I will periodically update the model to keep it fresh.)

 I created this in order to have a quick baseline against which to test architecture and research ideas.
 This model approximates the "best practices" according to a survey of LLMs over the last few years.
 Special thanks to [Stella Biderman](https://twitter.com/BlancheMinerva/status/1740365334467756267) for aggregating and sharing all of these details.

 ## Features